demergent-labs/azle/the_azle_book/src/deployment.md

 # removes the Wasm binary and state of my_canister
 dfx uninstall-code my_canister

-# calls the method_name method on my_canister with a string argument
+# calls the methodName method on my_canister with a string argument
-dfx canister call my_canister method_name '("This is a Candid string argument")'
+dfx canister call my_canister methodName '("This is a Candid string argument")'
 ```

 ### dfx web UI